rswgnu/hyperbole/README.md

 UNIX tools.
 And so Hyperbole was conceived and raved about until it got its name.

-Since then Hyperbole has proved indispensible at improving information access and organization in daily use over many years.
+Since then Hyperbole has proved indispensable at improving information access and organization in daily use over many years.
 Why not start improving your information handling efficiency today?